timm/axe/rational.md

 olde school se people: look at it and reason about it

 only works 100% for very small models. spend more time designing the language and the compilers and writing the manuals than running the models.  and you might miss something. limits to human cognitive reasoning (wikipeia). the population example from that book i used in my thesis

 maybe a little wiser- get some output and show it to experts. limits to reflection valerdi.

-older still,
+older still, von neumann, turing goedel. thought is an experimental science

+XXX give up abandon models? nope its what we do. if np other reasons, need to

+-- share insights with newbies

+-- satisfy legislative requirements

+-- justify decisions in count of law

+separate decisions from outcomes
+- good decisions vs good outcomes